 I’ve been trying to plan a little trip for myself in the summer, but travelling can get really expensive.
 I’m sure you can relate!
 Keep reading to find out 4 cheap alternatives for holiday accommodation.

-I’ve found so many cheap flights to European cities, but the overall expense of a hotel, food, and everything else makes it out of my reach.
-Today’s blog post is totally relevant to poor students like me, who want to travel, but can’t afford a hotel.
+I’ve found so many cheap flights to beautiful historic European cities, but the overall expense of a hotel, food, and everything else makes it out of my reach.
+Today’s blog post is for broke students like me, who want to travel and see the world, but can’t afford a hotel.

 One of the main advantages of camping is that it is a great excuse to get out of the city and reconnect with nature.
-You will find it very beneficial if you switch off your phone and enjoy the great outdoors for a few days!
+You will find it very beneficial if you switch off your phone for a digital detox and enjoy the great outdoors for a few days.

 Find A Homestay